anguyen72/SaveMore/README.md

-This is my application SaveMore for my Final Project.
-I am currently still working on this application and need to add more things.
-I need to include more into the sections budgeting and Settings.
-I am happy with my progress and it came out better than I expected.
+This is my application SaveMore for my final project.
+I have included the documents for the user manual and validation testing.
+The source code is also included.